ashbb/piano/README.md

 Change log
 ----------
-May 31th, 2009: Added the hovering message function (v0.1a).
+May 31th, 2009: Added the hovering message function (v0.1a) and two songs.
 May 30th, 2009: First release v0.1